The Blackfire Stack is made of five main components:

-At Blackfire, we take the security and confidentiality topic very seriously, to ensure the best experience possible while avoiding to collect unnecessary data, and provide safe authentication and hosting methods.
+At Blackfire, we take the security and confidentiality topic very seriously, to ensure the best experience possible while avoiding collecting unnecessary data, and provide safe authentication and hosting methods.

 In a blink, here's what we do, and do not do:

 You can have a clear vision of the data sent to our servers by using a proxy between the Blackfire Agent and the Blackfire Servers.
-We released a PHP script which will support you in doing so.
+We released a PHP script which can help you in doing so.

 Blackfire has been audited by an expert third party and is fully GDPR compliant.

 Blackfire is not collecting any end user data.

 A Data Processing Addendum may be required to be signed between two parties, a Collector and a Processor.
 A Collector collects personal information from its users.
 A Processor can get some of that data from the Collector, and process it, as the value it provides to the Collector.

 Blackfire is not a Processor of any data you collect from your users.
 There is therefore no need for you to have a Data Processing Addendum with Blackfire.

 When configuring Blackfire to run performance tests scenarios on your application,